 To make a donation of books and other collection items to the University of Illinois Library, you may do any one of the following:

 - Contact a librarian in any of our departmental libraries.
 They can work with you to assess the potential donation and, if accepted, provide an acknowledgement letter.

 - After review and acceptance, the Library can occasionally arrange to pick up large, local gifts.
-Please contact Gifts to make arrangements.
 In some instances, the Library may also arrange for the shipment of books and other collection materials.
 The librarian who accepts the donation can work with you to arrange these details if required.

 Acknowledgment of Gifts